ENCODE-DCC/pyencoded-tools/README.md

 **ENCODE_collection useage and functionality:**

-ENCODE_get_fields.py has ported over some functions of ENCODE_collection and now supports the '--collection' and '--allfields' options
+ENCODE_get_fields.py has ported over some functions of ENCODE_collection and now supports the *--collection* and *--allfields* options

-Useage for '--allfields':
+Useage for *--allfields*:

         ./ENCODE_get_fields.py --object ENCSR000AAA --allfields

     accession    status    files        award ...
     ENCSR000AAA  released  [/files/...] /awards/...

-The '--allfields' option can be used with any of the commands,
+The *--allfields* option can be used with any of the commands,
 it returns all fields at the frame=object level,
-it also overrides any other --field option
+it also overrides any other *--field* option

-Useage for '--collection':
+Useage for *--collection*:

         ./ENCODE_get_fields.py --collection Experiment --status

     accession    status
     ENCSR000AAA  released

-The  '--collection' option can be used with or without the '--es' option
+The  *--collection* option can be used with or without the *--es* option
-the '--es' option allows the script to search using elastic search, which is slightly faster than the normal table view used
+the *--es* option allows the script to search using elastic search, which is slightly faster than the normal table view used
 However, it may not posses the latest updates to the data and may not be preferable to your application
-'--collection' also overrides any other '--object' option and so but it can be combined with any of the '--field' or '--allfields' options
+*--collection* also overrides any other *--object* option and so but it can be combined with any of the *--field* or *--allfields* options

-**NOTE:** while '--collection' should work with the '--field' field.embeddedfield functionality I cannot guarantee speed when running due to embedded objects being extracted
+**NOTE:** while *--collection* should work with the *--field* field.embeddedfield functionality I cannot guarantee speed when running due to embedded objects being extracted

 ### ENCODE_patch_set.py